bilalsarimeseli/google-books-search/README.md

 ## Database

-1. Add code to connect to a MongoDB database named `googlebooks` using the mongoose npm package.
+1. Connect to a MongoDB database named `googlebooks` using the mongoose npm package.

-2. Using mongoose, then create a Book schema.
+2. Using mongoose, create a Book schema.

-3. At a minimum, books should have each of the following fields:
+3. Books should have each of the following fields:

 * `title` - Title of the book from the Google Books API